cosmetic background

 biowars-blastor-new

-Step #3: Draw The Ribcage & Pelvis
+Step #3: Draw The Ribcage

-First, draw your figure’s ribcage by drawing an egg-like shape that spans from the shoulder to the navel.
+You can sketch the ribcage by drawing an egg-like shape that spans from the shoulder to the navel.

-One-third of the way down the rib cage, draw the pelvis in a similar shape to a bucket, with the same length as the ribcage.
-Outline a “U” shape in the front of the pelvis to mark the abdomen, which you’ll work on later.
+Outline a “U” shape in the front of the pelvis to mark the abdomen, which you’ll work on later:

-Step #5: Draw The Arms
+Step #4: Draw The Arms

-For the forearms, continue drawing a line from the elbow all the way down to the wrist, which should be placed at the bottom of the fourth section.
+For the forearms, continue drawing a line from the elbow all the way down to the wrist, which should be placed at the bottom of the fourth section:

 We created a separate guide on easy hand drawing and we invite you to explore it to discover how to draw hands the easy way!